-The providers on the list below offer FREE cell phone service to households that qualify.
+The providers on the list below offer FREE cell phone service to households that qualify for lifeline service.

 You may qualify:

 Show proof of income, like three consecutive pay stubs or a tax return, when you apply for Lifeline.

 You can get Lifeline if you (or someone in your household) participates in one of these federal assistance programs:

 Show a card, letter, or official document, as proof that you participate in one of these programs when you apply for Lifeline.

 Tribal Lifeline takes up to an extra $25 off your monthly bill, for a total Lifeline discount of up to $34.25 per month.